Interviewing Tips To Get The Job You Want

 2. Don’t complain about your last (or current) job or your boss.
 Even if you hated one or both, find a positive way to answer questions related to them.
 Nobody wants to spend their days with a complainer.

 3. Don’t qualify your responses.
-Using hedges like absolutely, sort of, just about, actually, etc. while interviewing make you sound less confident.
-And don’t preface your answers by saying something like, “I’m no expert on this, but…” You may think it makes you sound more friendly.
+Using hedges like basically, absolutely, sort of, just about, actually, etc. while interviewing make you sound less confident.
+And don’t preface your answers by saying something like, “I’m no expert on this, but…” You may think it makes you sound friendlier.
 What it really does is make you sound less credible.
 And less employable.

 4. Keep on point.
 Answer only what’s asked; don’t ramble.
 When talking about an accomplishment, report the result first, then briefly describe how you produced it.
 Nobody wants to hear a long, rambling story.
 They’ll be nodding off before you get to the punch line.